Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation

 \subsection{Effectiveness Analysis on Sparse Data (RQ4)}

-Data sparsity is a big challenge for recommender systems based on implicit feedback, and multi-behavior recommendation is a typical solution to it.
-Thus, we study how our proposed CHCF alleviates the problem for those users having few records of the target behavior.
-Specifically, we collect users with 5$\thicksim$8 purchase records, and there are respectively 6056 and 11846 users on Beibei and Taobao.
-We conduct experiments of our proposed framework for comparison with NMTR, EHCF and GHCF.

-The results are shown in Figure \ref{fig:aul}.
-From the results, we can find that when the user purchase data becomes sparser, our model still keeps a good HR@100 and NDCG@100 performance on Beibei dataset and Taobao dataset, which outperforms the best baseline GHCF over 10.0\% consistently.
-Since CHCF makes use of heterogeneous behavior relations in a reasonable way, it can obtain remarkable performance for users with sparse interactions.
-In summary, we conclude that our proposed CHCF framework solves the data sparsity problem efficiently to some extent.
+Data sparsity is a significant difficulty for implicit feedback-based recommender systems, and the multi-behavior recommendation is a common solution to this difficulty.
+In this part, we investigate how the proposed CHCF mitigates the issue when the users have very few records of the target behavior.
+In particular, we select users having 5$\thicksim$8 purchase records, and 6056 and 11846 users are involved in Beibei and Taobao, respectively.
+We perform experiments by comparing our CHCF with three baselines NMTR, EHCF and GHCF.
+The results are plotted in Fig. \ref{fig:aul} and we can find that when the user target data grows sparser, our model still keeps a good HR@100 and NDCG@100 performance on Beibei and Taobao, which performs better than the best baseline over 10.0\% consistently.
+Since CHCF makes use of multiple behavior relationships in a proper manner, it can achieve remarkable performance with sparse interactions of users.
+Finally, we conclude that the proposed CHCF framework solves the data sparsity problem efficiently to some degree.